 20133:1771.62:5670.6N/AN/A2:3870.7

-9/8/24 Update: For whatever reason, the NCAA stats page doesn’t show D2 game length but does for FBS, FCS, and D3.
+9/8/24 Update (Week 2): For whatever reason, the NCAA stats page doesn’t show D2 game length but does for FBS, FCS, and D3.
 So what do we see?
 Every level of college football (except for D2) is taking longer to complete in 2024 than in 2023 despite there being fewer plays.
 However… the first several weeks of the season feature the worst player conditioning, refs/players/coaches getting used to the new rules, etc. which result in more stoppages.
 2023 saw the FBS and FCS hit the high-water mark in week two before game length gradually declined and that’s expected to happen this season too.

 Before we get the pitchforks out, there were a handful of games that had weather delays after the game had started.
 Subjectively, every game I watched felt like there was still at least one sequence every half that went like this: play, timeout followed by a commercial break, then another play, and then another timeout and commercial break.
-It was only week 1 so maybe the networks are getting used to the two-minute warning and trying to properly place all the commercial breaks.
+It was only week 1 so maybe the networks are getting used to the two-minute warning and trying to place all the commercial breaks properly.
 Maybe…

 8/30/24 Update: The NCAA was very slow to publish game length data on its website but the data through the games on August 29, 2024 is now available.
 And… it looks closer to last year with the FBS at 3 hours and 25 minutes (up from 3:23) and the FCS at 3:18 (up from 3:16).
 The obvious caveat: it is still week one and these numbers will remain a bit volatile in the first few weeks.